philanderson888/flutter/notes/containers-and-layout.md

 ## expanded

-expanded allows us to expand our container to fill all of the available space
+expanded fills the available space, and allocates space to each item in proportion automatically

 ### expanded01